balena-io-experimental/fin-block/docs/01-getting-started.md

 The block will identify hardware version of the device and configure itself accordingly.

-## Software required
+## Software

-The easiest way to get started controlling the balenaFin is to deploy this block to your fleet using the button below.
+The easiest way to get started controlling the [balenaFin](https://balena.io/fin) is to deploy this block to your fleet using the button below.

 [![fin block deploy with balena](https://balena.io/deploy.svg)](https://dashboard.balena-cloud.com/deploy?repoUrl=https://github.com/balenablocks/fin)